14 Items You Can Get From the Government Absolutely Free

 bernardbodo/Adobe children getting creative

-Childcare cost is a considerable expense for working parents.
+Childcare costs are a considerable expense for working parents.
 Especially when you’re on a small income, daycare can seem almost unattainable.
 Luckily, the Child Care and Development Fund (CCDF) can help.

-States use the CCDF to assist low-income families pay for childcare and afterschool programs.
+States use the CCDF to assist low-income families in paying for childcare and afterschool programs.
 You can contact the CCDF for information about your state’s eligibility requirements.

 Medical supplies